Menu

 observation

-When Excitement Meets a Dead End These are User research insights from playtest sessions To better understand how players evolve through the game, I mapped their journey using five distinct phases — Explore, Expand, Exploit, Exterminate, and Endgame.
+These are User research insights from playtest sessions To better understand how players evolve through the game, I mapped their journey using five distinct phases — Explore, Expand, Exploit, Exterminate, and Endgame.
 Each phase reflects a different player mindset, goal, and emotional state.

 observation